victorers1/personal-blog/src/content/notes/scrum-course.md

 ---
 title: 'Scrum basics'
-description: "Notes an Udemy course"
+description: "Notes about a course"
 pubDate: 'Apr 16 2024'
-updatedDate: 'Apr 16 2024'
+updatedDate: 'Apr 17 2024'
 heroImage: '/android-gradient.png'
 ---

 ## Intro

+Scrum is a lightweight framework that helps people, teams and organization generate value through adaptive solutions for complex problems.
+The Scrum framework is purposefully incomplete, only defining the parts required to implement Scrum theory.
+While implementing only parts of Scrum is possible, the result is not Scrum.

 Courses: